 stakeholders both in local government and private industry.
 This in turn will help community rail groups to collaborate with new partners and diversify their funding bases.

 + Assist in creating opportunities to further develop community rail’s impact and to influence unregulated fares.

 This process will apply to community rail partnerships in England and Wales.

-Currently there are five community rail partnerships in Lancashire:
+Currently there are five accredited community rail partnerships in Lancashire: